 Words of Wisdom to Improve your Design Theory

-Going back to the words of wisdom, it was somewhat refreshing and I realised that sometimes it’s good to take a step back and go back to basics to remind yourself what you’re doing and why you’re doing it.
+Going back to the words of wisdom, it was somewhat refreshing and I realized that sometimes it’s good to take a step back and go back to basics to remind yourself what you’re doing and why you’re doing it.
 And I thought these notes might be worth sharing in a ‘back-to-basics’ type offering.
 Check out https://online.sodapdf.com for more information.

 It seems I did take something useful from Uni after all!
 Who’d have thought it?